VA Fiduciary Program: Complete 2026 Guide — Rights, Process & How to Fight Back

 Veteran Can Object and Request a Hearing

-Within the 60-day window, the veteran may submit written objections and/or request a formal hearing before a VA employee (not a judge).
-At the hearing, the veteran can present evidence — including independent medical or psychological evaluations — that they are capable of managing their VA benefits.
+Within the 60-day window, you may submit written objections and/or request a formal hearing before a VA employee (not a judge).
+At the hearing, you can present evidence — including independent medical or psychological evaluations — that you are capable of managing your VA benefits.
 This is the most important procedural right in the entire process: use it if you disagree with the proposed appointment.

 4

-If VA proceeds after the objection period (or if no objection is filed), the fiduciary is formally appointed and VA begins disbursing benefits to them rather than to the veteran directly.
+If VA proceeds after the objection period (or if no objection is filed), the fiduciary is formally appointed and VA begins disbursing benefits to them rather than to you directly.
 The fiduciary must agree to the appointment in writing and is subject to ongoing VA oversight, including periodic accountings.
-The veteran receives written notification of the final appointment.
+You receive written notification of the final appointment.

 Types of Fiduciaries: Family, Friend, or Professional